kenkeiras/clone-this-wiki/content/systemd/add new service.md

-# How to add a new service to SystemD
+# How to add a new service to Systemd

 Say we have a new service `gotify-reader` that we want to run on systemd.
 The steps to do so are the following: